exakat/php-dictionary/dictionary/array.ini.rst

 .. _array:
+.. _array-short-syntax:

 Array
 -----

 array is the array structure in PHP.

-It may be written as array() or with square brackets `[]`.
+It may be written as array() or with square brackets `[]`, which is also called the array short syntax.

+The keys that serve as index in the array may be string or integers.

 An array assigns automatically an integer index to the values appended to it.
-An arbitrary index may be assigned with the => syntax, or when accessing an element in the array.
+An arbitrary index may be assigned with the ``=>`` syntax, or when accessing an element in the array.

+Mixed keys in an array refers to the practice add elements in the array with both the automatic indexing and the arbitrary assignment.

 .. code-block:: php